Triangle of Sadness: Release

-Triangle of Sadness premiered at the Cannes Film Festival on 21 May 2022, and on 28 May won the festival's Palme d'Or.
-It was an official selection of the 2022 Toronto International Film Festival, where it held its North American premiere on 8 September, and the 2022 New York Film Festival (1 October).
+Triangle of Sadness premiered at the Cannes Film Festival on 21 May 2022, and won the festival's Palme d'Or on 28 May.
+It was also an official selection of the 2022 Toronto International Film Festival, where it held its North American premiere on 8 September, and the 2022 New York Film Festival (1 October).

 Neon acquired North American distribution rights for $8 million, winning a bidding war with A24, Searchlight Pictures/Hulu, Focus Features and Sony Pictures Classics.
-The film was released in France on 28 September 2022, in the United States and Sweden on 7 October, in Germany on 13 October, and in the United Kingdom on 28 October.
+The film was released in France on 28 September, in Sweden on 7 October, in Germany on 13 October and in the United Kingdom on 28 October.

-On VOD, it ranked #2 on iTunes Movies following the Oscar nomination announcements.
+On VOD, it ranked number 2 on iTunes Movies following the Oscar nomination announcements on 24 January 2023.
+By 9 March 2023, according to Samba TV, it had been streamed on Hulu in 250,000 households in the United States since the announcements, with JustWatch also reporting it to be, by 21 February, the second most-streamed Best Picture nominee in Canada, behind The Fabelmans.

-A 4K UHD, Blu-ray and DVD disc is set to be released by The Criterion Collection by April 25, 2023.
+A 4K UHD, Blu-ray and DVD disc was released by The Criterion Collection on 25 April 2023.